skippyr/revelio/README.md

 # Reveal
 ## About
-This repository contains the source code of Reveal, a program that reveals data about entries in the file system of POSIX-like operating system: such as contents, type, size, permissions, ownership and modified date.
+This repository contains the source code of Reveal, a program that reveals info about entries in the file system of POSIX-like operating system: such as their contents, type, size, permissions, ownership and modified date.

-Its simple output turns it into a great alternative for scripting languages.
+Its simple options and output turns it into a great alternative for scripting languages.

-Here is a preview that you can check it out:
+Here is a usage preview that you can check it out:

 ![](preview.webp)

-In this preview, `reveal` was used to reveal some data from a regular file: its contents, size, permissions and the user that owns it.
+In this preview, `reveal` was used to get info about a regular file: its contents, size, permissions and the user that owns it.

 ## Installation